 “Wanted you to know I got an e-mail from the Grafton Historical Society regarding the house in the Funny Farm movie.
-The house is still around and is also a private residence.
-The owner does not want the house location listed on the Internet and wants people to respect their privacy.
+The house is still around and is still a private residence.

 Things haven’t been going too well for the couple, but they get worse when Elizabeth digs up the body of a former homeowner buried in the garden: